confluentinc/confluent-kubernetes-examples/security/plaintext-basic-auth-ConnectAndSchemaRegistry/README.rst

 =========================

 In this workflow scenario, you'll set up Connect and Schema Registry with basic authentication.
+You will use Control Center to monitor and connect to a Confluent Platform.

-NOTE: Control Center does not support basic authentication to the Connect Cluster or Schema Registry cluster therefore not being used in this scenario.
+NOTE: Control Center does not support basic authentication to the Connect Cluster and you will not be able to connect to it via the UI.

 The goal for this scenario is for you to: